Dbutler24/butler-portfolio/README.md

 I hope to learn how to create effective data visualizations and gain a basic understanding of the tools that can help me!

 # Portfolio
+Check back here for visualizations from class!

+# Assignment: Visualizing Government Debt
+For a class assignment, we used the online tool Flourish to visualize Debt-to-GDP ratio around the world and over recent years.
+Scroll to view!
 <iframe src="https://data.oecd.org/chart/6gMF" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6gMF" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2019</a></iframe>
+<div class="flourish-embed flourish-chart" data-src="visualisation/5291010"><script src="https://public.flourish.studio/resources/embed.js"></script></div>